-123 United States v.
+An increase under §3A1.1 may be appropriate in alien smuggling cases, but courts generally require additional factors to show vulnerability beyond the immigration status of the persons smuggled.
+The Eighth Circuit observed that "the victims of the crime of harboring illegal aliens are, by definition, illegal aliens, and as such, [their] immigration status does not distinguish them from other potential victims of the crime.
+Thus, [their] immigration status did not alone make them more vulnerable in this case."128 In other words, the relevant question is whether a particular victim of the smuggling offense is "more unusually vulnerable" than any other such victim.
+129 The Fifth Circuit reasoned that smuggled aliens typically are not "victims" because they "voluntarily joined the scheme as willing participants as to its objective-to be brought illegally into the United States."130 The "general characteristics commonly held by aliens seeking to be illegally smuggled" do not create a vulnerability that warrants the enhancement.131 However, smuggled aliens "detained against their will after being transported" can be considered "victims" for purposes of §3A1.1(b)(1).132 Moreover, "an undocumented alien's illegal status could be the basis for a 'vulnerable victim' finding for offenses that do not necessarily involve illegal aliens."133 2.
+Sections 3B1.1 and 3B1.2-Role in the Offense Application Note 6 to §2L1.1 invites consideration of a defendant's role in the offense under §3B1.1 (Aggravating Role).
+Section 3B1.1 provides adjustments to the offense level of two to four levels if the defendant was an organizer, leader, manager, or supervisor of criminal activity, depending on the number of participants involved in the offense.
+For purposes of §3B1.1, smuggled aliens are not considered "participants" in the crime "unless they actively assisted in the smuggling, transporting, or harboring of others.
+Some courts apply §3B1.1 to increase sentences for defendants with an aggravating role in the offense.
+128 United States v.
 De Oliveira, 623 F.3d 593, 598 (8th Cir.
 2010) (citing United States v.
 Medina-Argueta, 454 F.3d 479, 482 (5th Cir.
-2006)). words, the relevant question is whether a particular victim of the smuggling offense is "more unusually vulnerable" than any other such victim.
-The Fifth Circuit reasoned that smuggled aliens typically are not "victims" because they "voluntarily joined the scheme as willing participants as to its objective-to be brought illegally into the United States.
-The "general characteristics commonly held by aliens seeking to be illegally smuggled do not create a vulnerability that warrants the enhancement.
-However, smuggled aliens detained against their will after being transported can be considered "victims" for purposes of §3A1.1(b)(1).
-Moreover, "an undocumented alien's illegal status could be the basis for a 'vulnerable victim' finding for offenses that do not necessarily involve illegal aliens.
-Itself aliens.
-2. Sections 3B1.1 and 3B1.2-Role in the Offense Application Note 6 to §2L1.1 invites consideration of a defendant's role in the offense under §3B1.1 (Aggravating Role).
-129 Section 3B1.1 provides adjustments to the offense level of two to four levels if the defendant was an organizer, leader, manager, or supervisor of criminal activity, depending on the number of participants involved in the offense.
-130 For purposes of §3B1.1, smuggled aliens are not considered "participants" in the crime "unless they actively assisted in the smuggling, transporting, or harboring of others."
-131 Some courts apply §3B1.1 to increase sentences for defendants with an aggravating role in the offense.
-132 124 Id.; see also United States v.
+2006)).
+129 Id.; see also United States v.
 Angeles-Mendoza, 407 F.3d 742, 748 (5th Cir.
 2005).
-125 Angeles-Mendoza, 407 F.3d at 747 (citing United States v.
+130 Angeles-Mendoza, 407 F.3d at 747 (citing United States v.
 Velasquez-Mercado, 872 F.2d 632, 636 (5th Cir.
 1989)) (smuggled aliens "might be more properly characterized as 'customers' than 'victims' ").
-126 Id. at 747-48 ("the inherent vulnerability of smuggled aliens" has been "adequately taken into account in establishing the base offense level").
-127 Id. at 747.
+131 Id. at 747-48 ("the inherent vulnerability of smuggled aliens" has been "adequately taken into account in establishing the base offense level").
+132 Id. at 747.

-United States v.
+133 United States v.
 Cedillo-Narvaez, 761 F.3d 397, 404 (5th Cir.
 2014) (finding application of §3A1.1 appropriate because illegal status is not a prerequisite to the offense of hostage taking and therefore not already accounted for in the base offense level for the offense of conviction).
-129 USSG §2L1.1, comment. (n.6).
+134 USSG §2L1.1, comment. (n.6).

-130 USSG §3B1.1.
+135 USSG §3B1.1.